Brisbane: (07) 3221 4999

 This case was later restricted by section 59 of the Civil Liability Act 2003 (Qld) insofar as the services must be necessary and arise solely from the injuries sustained in the incident.
 Moreover, the legislation now imposes a minimum threshold so that in order to advance a claim for gratuitous care and assistance, care and assistance must be provided for a minimum of 6 hours per week over 6 months, before it can be considered compensable.

-Any past claim will turn on the evidence that can be obtained from the person/s who provided you with the relevant care and assistance, and if it meets the threshold requirement, interest will also apply.
+Any past claim will turn on the evidence that can be obtained from the person/s who provided the claimant with the relevant care and assistance, and if it meets the threshold requirement, interest will also apply.

-Your future claim for gratuitous care and assistance, if applicable, will also consider evidence as to your current needs and specialist medico-legal evidence commenting on your likely future needs.
+The injured person’s future claim for gratuitous care and assistance, if applicable, will also consider evidence as to their current needs and specialist medico-legal evidence commenting on their likely future needs.
 A claim for future care and assistance must have previously met the past gratuitous threshold.

 As with all other heads of damages, calculations are made on a case by case basis, and if the threshold requirement is met, global claims will likely apply as it is difficult to quantify the exactness of any future award.
-Likewise, future care and assistance will consider your age, life expectancy, years of life remaining, and may be discounted for the vicisstitudes of life.
+Likewise, future care and assistance will consider the injured person’s age, life expectancy, years of life remaining, and may be discounted for the vicissitudes of life.

 In some circumstances, an award for damages for loss of servitude and loss of consortium may apply.
 Section 58 of the Civil Liability Act 2003 (Qld) provides an award only applies if the injured person has died as a result of the injuries suffered, or their injuries are so severe that their general damages meet an amount prescribed under regulation.

-Depending on the quantum of your claim, you may be entitled to an award for legal costs.
-A legal costs award however, does not necessarily mean all of your legal costs will be paid.
+Depending on the quantum of an injured person’s claim, they may be entitled to an award for legal costs.
+A legal costs award however, does not necessarily mean all of their legal costs will be paid.
 Rather, the awards are split into three categories:

 • Standard Costs